-- 3. Provide training and/or in-services to all its HCBA Waiver Personal Care providers and review training at least annually for a minimum of 8 hours.
+3. Provide training and/or in-services to all its HCBA Waiver Personal Care providers and review training at least annually for a minimum of 8 hours.
 Training of HCBA Waiver service providers must be specific to the conditions and care of HCBA Waiver participants served by the agency.
-This training shall not be reimbursed by this waiver and shall include information in any one or more of the following areas: - Companionship services - · Activities of daily living - · Basic first aid - · Bowel and bladder care - Accessing community services - · Basic nutritional care - · Body mechanics - 4.
-Employ individuals who will render HCBA Waiver Personal Care services to the participants as authorized by the Waiver Agency or DHCS and, who have a minimum of 1000 hours of experience within the previous two years in providing companionship, assistance with ADLs, basic first aid, bowel and bladder care, and assistance with accessing community services to the physically and/or developmentally disabled community. - 5.
-Comply with all pertinent regulations regarding the provision of Personal Care Services under the Medi-Cal Program as outlined in the California Code of Regulations, Title 22, section 51183. - 6.
-Comply with all pertinent regulations regarding the provision of Personal Care Services under the Medi-Cal Program as outlined in the California Code of Regulations, Title 22, section 51204. - 7.
-Comply with all pertinent statutes regarding the Personal Care Services Program as outlined in the Welfare and Institutions Code sections 12300, et seq., 14132.95, and 14132.97. - 8.
-Comply with the terms and conditions provided in the HCBA Waiver under which the services are provided. - 9.
-An Employment Agency must provide Waiver Personal Care services consistent with the participant's choice and interests, the participant's current primary care physician's orders and the HCBA Waiver POT within the licensed provider's scope of practice and/or the qualified professional's experience.
+This training shall not be reimbursed by this waiver and shall include information in any one or more of the following areas:

+- Companionship services

+- Activities of daily living

+- Basic first aid

+- Bowel and bladder care

+- Accessing community services

+- Basic nutritional care

+- Body mechanics

+4. Employ individuals who will render HCBA Waiver Personal Care services to the participants as authorized by the Waiver Agency or DHCS and, who have a minimum of 1000 hours of experience within the previous two years in providing companionship, assistance with ADLs, basic first aid, bowel and bladder care, and assistance with accessing community services to the physically and/or developmentally disabled community.

-DHCS a and/or Waiver Agency
+5. Comply with all pertinent regulations regarding the provision of Personal Care Services under the Medi-Cal Program as outlined in the California Code of Regulations, Title 22, section 51183.

+6. Comply with all pertinent regulations regarding the provision of Personal Care Services under the Medi-Cal Program as outlined in the California Code of Regulations, Title 22, section 51204.

+7. Comply with all pertinent statutes regarding the Personal Care Services Program as outlined in the Welfare and Institutions Code sections 12300, et seq., 14132.95, and 14132.97.

+8. Comply with the terms and conditions provided in the HCBA Waiver under which the services are provided.

+9. An Employment Agency must provide Waiver Personal Care services consistent with the participant's choice and interests, the participant's current primary care physician's orders and the HCBA Waiver POT within the licensed provider's scope of practice and/or the qualified professional's experience.

-Frequer ncy of Verification:
+Verification of Provider Qualifications Entity Responsible for Verification:

-Annuall ly

-\ 1 C. Participant Comican

-C: Participant Services C-1/C-3: Service Specifica tion

-1

-agency or the operating agency (if a the specification are readily available to CMS upon request through pplicable).
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-Other Service

-As provided in n 42 CFR §440.180(b)(9), the State 1 requests the authority to provide the following additional service not
+As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.

-pecified in st atute.

-Service Title: :

-Fransition Services

-Community T Transition Services

-Community T Transition Services nomy: Sub-Category 1:
+vices

-Community T Transition Services nomy: Sub-Category 1:
+Sub-Category 1:

-Community T Transition Services nomy: y 1: Sub-Category 1: Sub-Category 2:
+Sub-Category 2:

-Community T Transition Services nomy: y 1:

-Community T Fransition Services nomy: y 1: y 2:

-Category Category Category Fransition Services nomy: y 1: y 2: Sub-Category 2:

-Category Category Category Fransition Services Homy: y 1: y 2: y 3: hition (Scope): Sub-Category 2:
+Sub-Category 3:

+Sub-Category 4: